 4.1 To effectively monitor and address the risk that persons abuse the financial system for money laundering and terrorist financing requires a significant amount of firms' time and resources.
-As at 31 December 2019 Financial Advisory Firms reported that they collectively employ 135 staff in the Isle of Man (2018: 139), of which 38 (28%) were reported as being in compliance and prevention of financial crime roles (2018: 43 / 31%).
+As at 31 December 2020 Financial Advisory Firms reported that they collectively employ 119 staff in the Isle of Man (2019: 135), of which 32 (27%) were reported as being in compliance and prevention of financial crime roles (2019: 38 / 28%).

 It should be noted that compliance roles are not solely focused on financial crime, with conduct risk and fair customer outcomes also being a key feature of the Financial Advisory sector.
-Further, in 2018 one firm incorrectly reported all staff (8) as being in compliance roles (in 2019 it reported 5 of 6 staff in such roles).
+Some smaller firms report a higher proportion of their staff as being in compliance related roles.

 4.2 Relevant staff require ongoing training to ensure they have the effective knowledge to help detect and prevent their firm from being misused by criminals.
-In the year ended 31 December 2019, Financial Advisory Firms reported that 135 training places were filled (2018: 138).
-This effectively represented 100% of total staff employed (including directors) (2018: 100%).
+In the year ended 31 December 2020, Financial Advisory Firms reported that 117 training places were filled (2019: 135).
+This effectively represented 98% of total staff employed (including directors) (2019: 100%).